-- Plug the supplied serial cable with the mouse output port of the projector into your computer's mouse port and restart your computer to gain remote mouse control. - 2.
-When using the remote control's built-in infrared mouse on a laptop computer, the laptop's mouse, trackball or trackpad will be disabled.
+- Cemote Control Guide ine for the Remote Control Plug the supplied serial cable with the mouse output port of the projector into your computer's mouse port and restart your computer to - gain remote mouse control.When using the remote control's built-in infrared mouse on a laptop - computer, the laptop's mouse, trackball or trackpad will be disabled.
 Disconnect the serial cable from the mouse output port and restart your computer to regain trackball or trackpad mouse control. - If the screen goes blank while using your remote control, it may be the result of the computer's screen-saver or power management software. - 4.
 If you accidentally hit the OFF button on the remote control, wait one full minute and then press the ON button to resume.